Updated June 30, 2026.

 Downtown Ottawa-Gatineau

 As you probably know, downtown Ottawa-Gatineau is one of the best places in Canada to mark the country’s birthday.
 This year, the July 1 festivities will be taking place in several locations across Canada’s capital.
-A major focus will be LeBreton Flats, but there will also be activities on Parliament Hill, in front of the Supreme Court of Canada and in downtown Hull.
+A major focus will be LeBreton Flats, but there will also be activities on Parliament Hill, in front of the Supreme Court of Canada, in downtown Hull and elsewhere.

 Here’s the scoop on Canada Day fun in downtown Ottawa-Gatineau.
-At LeBreton Flats (listed as “1 Vimy Place” on the Canada Day website), these include giant bubbles, Indigenous experiences, a climbing tower, mural painting, dance performances and more.
-There’s a midday ceremony from noon to 1:30pm.
+At LeBreton Flats Park, these include buskers, dance battles, mural painting, outdoor movies, line dancing, makeovers and more.
 The evening show will feature all sorts of acts from 8pm to 10pm, and a fireworks show will follow.

-On Parliament Hill, highlights include the Changing of the Guard ceremony (10am to 10:45am) and the Snowbirds aerial show (4pm to 4:30pm).
+On Parliament Hill, highlights include the Changing of the Guard ceremony (10am to 10:45am), the chance to meet the RCMP Musical Ride Horses (11am to 3pm) and the Snowbirds’ aerial show (4pm to 4:30pm).

 The City of Ottawa has a page of useful tips on Canada Day road closures and more.
 It also has a good summary of neighbourhood celebrations.
-OC Transpo will have its Canada Day schedules online by June 27.
+OC Transpo is offering free service all day and has changes to some routes; see the OC Transpo alerts page for all the details.

 Fireworks at 10pm at LeBreton Flats (good visibility from Place des Festivals Zibi in Hull, too).